 But if you got your vaccine from a GP led vaccination centre, you need to wait for your practice to contact you directly.
 You need to go back to the same centre for your second jab.

 The decision on who gets the vaccine first follows advice from the Joint Committee on Vaccination and Immunisation (JCVI).

-Read the latest JCVI guidance here (Last updated 30 December 2020)
+Read the JCVI guidance for phase one here (Updated 30 December 2020)

 Is the Covid vaccine safe?

 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 Vaccines will only be used if they are approved by the MHRA.

 So far, thousands of people have been given a Covid-19 vaccine and reports of serious side effects, such as allergic reactions, have been very rare.
 No long-term complications have been reported.

 Like all medicines, Covid-19 vaccines can cause side effects.
 Most of these are mild and short- term, and not everyone gets them.
 Even if you do have symptoms after the first dose, you still need to have the second dose.

 Very common side effects include: